Gate Set Tomography: Analyzing GST estimates

 If the loglikelihood ratio appears to have been sampled from a $\chi^2_k$ distribution, then the GST model fits the data as well as can be expected, and captures the behavior of the device exposed by this data.
 On the other hand, if the observed loglikelihood ratio is so high that a $\chi^2_k$ distribution would be very unlikely to have produced it, then we have evidence that the data were generated by a non-Markovian process.
 The $\chi^2_k$ distribution has mean $k$ and standard deviation $\sqrt{2k}$.
 We quantify the observed \emph{model violation} by the number of standard deviations by which the loglikelihood ratio exceeds its expected value under the $\chi^2_k$ hypothesis:

 $N_\sigma \le 1$ indicates an extremely good fit that appears completely trustworthy.
 (We have rarely seen this except on artificially simulated data).
-Conversely, $N_\sigma \gg 1$ indicates significant model violation, meaning that no gate set can describe all of the data.
-Since the gate set only assumes Markovianity (and sometimes the physical TP and CP constraints), model violation indicates the presence of some kind of non-Markovian noise (as defined above).
+Conversely, $N_\sigma \gg 1$ indicates significant model violation, meaning that no gate set can describe all of the data.\footnote{This statement relies on the stated assumption that the global likelihood optimization was successful} Since the gate set only assumes Markovianity (and sometimes the physical TP and CP constraints), model violation indicates the presence of some kind of non-Markovian noise (as defined above).

 We emphasize, however, that a large $N_\sigma$ value does not necessarily mean that the observed behavior is strongly non-Markovian.
 It indicates high \emph{confidence} in the conclusion ``the Markovian model was violated''.
 This does not quantify how much the model would have to be expanded to fit the data well, nor the probability of observing a surprising event, and it doesn't imply that the GST estimate is useless or untrustworthy.
 If there is any model violating behavior at all, then $N_\sigma$ generally increases linearly with the number of times each circuit is repeated.
 So more \emph{sensitive} experiments will yield higher $N_\sigma$, even with exactly the same physics.
 Quantifying model violation in more operational and useful ways is a compelling topic for future research.